 For the bitstream-partition-specific CPB operation, SubPicHrdFlag is set equal to 1.
 For the bitstream-specific CPB operation, when sub_pic_hrd_params_present_flag in the selected hrd_parameters( ) syntax structure is equal to 1, the CPB is scheduled to operate either at the access unit level (in which case the variable SubPicHrdFlag is set equal to 0) or at the sub-picture level (in which case the variable SubPicHrdFlag is set equal to 1).

-For each operation point under test when the bitstream-specific CPB operation is tested, the number of bitstream conformance tests to be performed is equal to n0 * n1 * ( n2 * 2 + n3 ) * n4, where the values of n0, n1, n2, n3, and n4 are specified as follows:
+For each output operation point under test when the bitstream-specific CPB operation is tested, the number of bitstream conformance tests to be performed is equal to n0 * n1 * ( n2 * 2 + n3 ) * n4, where the values of n0, n1, n2, n3, and n4 are specified as follows:

 – n0 is derived as follows: